 - Zoom is used online coaching times with your instructor, you will need speakers and a microphone.
 The earphones from your mobile device may be an option.
 Use of video is optional.
 Download and tutorial information for Zoom - You can access the eLearn web site using your favourite browser.
 There is also a mobile app available for eLearn. - The Capilano University Security Safe App may also be useful to you if you are attending campus: download the CapU Mobile Safety App

 COURSE CONTENT

-Unit 1 Kinematics in one dimension.
+Unit 1 Kinematics in two dimensions.

-Unit 2 Newton's Laws and gravitation.
+Unit 2 Newton's Laws and circular motion.

-Unit 3 Momentum in one dimension, Work, Power and Energy.
+Unit 3 Momentum, Work and Energy.

 EVALUATION PROFILE